alciamoncrieffe/Dermatologist--Udacity/README.md

                                                  (0.229, 0.224, 0.225)

 #### Latest Model Architecture
-As a starting point, we will be finetuning the existing VGG16 model.
+As a starting point, I finetuned the existing VGG16 model.
 Freezing the existing weights, loading the VGG16 model and then replacing the final layer with a new one of 3 classes for our 3 images types.

-Just using a funetuned model has produced a 70% test accuracy.
+Just using a funetuned model I achieved a 70% test accuracy.

 #### Next steps would be to replace or retain the other Linear layers and see if we can improve the accuracy